rbonvall/una-mezcla-de-cosas/mez.cl/en/lambda-dsl/index.md

-The good thing is that Scala’s syntax is flexible enough to let us design a nice-looking lambda calculus API embedded right into *la langue de Odersky*.
+The good thing is that Scala’s syntax is flexible enough to let us design a nice-looking lambda calculus DSL embedded right into *la langue de Odersky*.
 Let’s see how.